79 Bastogne Ave

 Ft.
 Campbell Schools provide special education services to all eligible students whose families meet the housing requirements for their children to attend a Department of Defense stateside school.

 The special education population at Ft.
 Campbell includes all types of educational disabilities.
 Special education services are provided within a variety of settings to include self-contained life-skills classrooms, resource special education, speech therapy classrooms, and within the general education classrooms.
-Programs for individual students are determined by the nature and severity of their identified needs, including services such as Speech-Language, Occupational, and Physical Therapy when the school multi-disciplinary team (Case Study Committee) that includes the parent(s) identifies such needs.
+Additional Related Services for individual students are determined by the nature and severity of their identified needs, including services such as Speech-Language, Occupational, and Physical Therapy when the school multi-disciplinary team (Case Study Committee) that includes the parent(s) identifies such needs.
 Services for students with hearing and vision needs are available from Ft.
 Campbell staff members

 Four Year Old Preschool Program